JohnSnowLabs/spark-nlp-workshop/README.md

 # Spark-NLP Workshop

-All the examples we have ever made by using Spark-NLP library in Python and Scala.
+Example notebooks and codes of how to use Spark-NLP in Python and Scala.

 ## Table of contents